|– All societies find it important to call parents by these names and nicknames|

 This effect was illustrated by a children’s mental health specialist, who was contacted as part of Live Science’s enquiry into this ordinary mystery.[vi]
 The specialist said that the pronouns I and you are too abstract, and that the point of baby talk is to ‘indicate the relationship, “mommy and me”’.
 Yet it is the other way around.
 The pronouns I and you primarily indicate a physical distinction between two different minds; whereas mommy indicates someone who could possibly be your nanny’s mother, someone you don’t even know.
 The mommy will use the third person to refer to herself also when talking to her child, ‘Mommy has to go to work’, which makes this form of speech rather abstract and self-deceptive.

-This specialist’s answer is common and surely related to the conflicting emotions that underlie such an aspect of language.
+This specialist’s answer is common, and it is surely related to the conflicting emotions that underlie such an aspect of language.
 It illustrates that even those who study the mind can prefer traditional answers to scientific ones.[vii]
 The advancement of science, however, has always consisted in overcoming these kinds of taboos and existential assumptions.
 This brings us closer to psychoanalysts and their more personal research of children and families.
 The ’60s philosopher and ‘anti-psychiatrist’ R.D.
 Laing, in particular, paid more attention to the way language shaped these most important relationships.
-His was a time when psychiatrists considered homosexuality a mental illness, just as calling someone a homosexual, or indeed an animal, was considered an insult.
+His was a time when psychiatrists considered homosexuality a mental illness, just as calling someone a homosexual (or indeed calling them an animal) was considered an insult.

 Today homosexuality is no longer a diagnosable ‘disorder’, though it could be argued that psychiatry and its ‘biomedical’ model still consists in the unconscious elaboration of a moralising language.
 The number of mental diagnoses has gone from 106 in 1952 to the current 297.
 The same is the case with the multiple ways in which people experience gender or sexual orientation these days, or the number of individual and group identities that have populated the internet.
 Society resembles an ever-complex myth, whose characters spiral around the ‘biology’ or the ‘reality’ of calling someone a parent or a child.